iJackUA/hanami-cookbook/pages/websockets.md

 end
 ```

-* Implementa yor own Channels like
+* Implement your own Channels like

 ```ruby{4,11}
 module Web